roads2megaai/roads2megaai.github.io/main.md

 The technical topics of interest at this workshop include (but are not limited to):
 * Algorithms and data structures to improve the computational efficiency of neural network training and inference
-* Algorithmic solutions to the deployment challenges on resource-constrained devices
+* Algorithmic solutions for deploying machine learning models on resource-constrained devices
 * Model compression approaches for training and inference, including pruning, quantization, and parameter sharing
-* Data reduction (sketching, sampling, coresets, etc. ) and active sampling approach for faster training
+* Data reduction techniques (e.g. sketching, sampling, coresets) for efficient training and inference
-* Algorithmic techniques to enable longer sequence language models, higher resolution images for vision models, wider hidden layers, and other model architectures of interest to the community
+* Algorithmic techniques to enable longer sequence language models, higher resolution images for vision models, wide and deep neural networks, and other model architectures of interest to the community

 ## Submission